Note: This is an archived Handbook entry from 2016.

 |Core Participation Requirements:||

-The Faculty of Medicine, Dentistry and Health Sciences welcomes applications from applicants with disabilities.
-It is University and Faculty policy to take reasonable steps to enable the participation of learners with disabilities, and reasonable adjustments will be made to enhance a student’s participation in the Faculty’s programs.
+Graduate Certificate in Clinical Teaching welcomes applications from students with disabilities.
+It is University and degree policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student’s participation in the degree.

 Graduates may progress to a range of further coursework programs, including the Graduate Diploma in Clinical Education (GD-CLINED) and the Master of Clinical Education (MC-CLINED).